Ladakhi in China

 Leh, the capital of Ladakh, was the home of an independent Ladakhi monarchy for a thousand years.
 Today a Ladakhi royal family still exists in Leh, but their influence has been merely symbolic since the independence of India in 1947.
 The Ladakhi royal family trace their lineage back to the legendary King Nya Tri Tsanpo who ruled in the third century BC.

-The Ladakhi are a Tibetan group, but they have major linguistic and historical differences from their counterparts in Tibet.
-The closely related Nubra people group are also found in China.
+The Ladakhi in China are a Tibetan group, but they have major linguistic and historical differences from their counterparts in Tibet.
+The closely related Nubra people group also live in China.

 What Are Their Lives Like?